There are three ice walks in Alberta - and they all provide unforgettable experiences. Enjoy…

 Lots of families do this hike but it may take a little cajoling (read bribing) in places to keep the kids going.

-Head to Lake Minnewanka in Banff National Park if you want a lovely hike along the largest and deepest lake in the park.
+Head to Lake Minnewanka in Banff National Park if you want a lovely hike along the largest and deepest lake in Banff National Park.

-The hike along Lake Minnewanka offers the option to make a long day of it by going all the way to Aylmer Lookout (23.4 kilometres round trip) or Aylmer Pass (27 kilometres round trip), both of which are off limits by early July because of bears.
+The hike along Lake Minnewanka offers the option to make a long day of it by going all the way to Aylmer Lookout (23.4 km round trip) or Aylmer Pass (27 km round trip), both of which are off limits by mid-July (unless you hike with a close group of four people) because of bears.

-Or you can continue on the lakeshore trail all the way to the far end of the lake.
-That’s a 23 kilometre one way hike and best done as a backpacking trip!
+Or continue on the lakeshore trail all the way to the far end of Lake Minnewanka.
+That’s a 23 km one way hike and best done as a backpacking trip!

 What I like about this hike, apart from all the wildflowers and gorgeous views of Lake Minnewanka are all the options from one trailhead.
-I have never made it as far as Aylmer Pass but have gone as far as one of the nice beaches, a few hours out from the car.
-Just watch out for mountain bikers as they love this trail as much as the hikers.
+Watch out for mountain bikers as they love this trail as much as the hikers.

 C Level Cirque Hike